trinityimma/TelerikAcademy/Programming/3.ObjectOrientedProgramming/8.ExamPreparation/README.md

 * `vertex (x,y,z)` – creates a "single vertex" figure and sets it as the current figure at coordinates the given `x,y,z`
 * `segment (ax,ay,az) (bx,by,bz)` – creates a "line segment" figure and sets it as the current figure, with a first vertex at the given `ax,ay,az `and a second vertex at the `bx,by,bz`
 * `triangle (ax,ay,az) (bx,by,bz) (cx,cy,cz)` – creates a triangle and sets it as the current figure, with vertices at the given coordinates

+### Tasks

+You are advised to use everything you can from the existing API to complete the tasks that follow.
+You are not allowed to edit the `Main()` method or any provided by the API classes.

+* Implement parsing of a command to create a **circle**:
+    * The circle should be able to calculate its **area**
+    * The circle should be able to **return a vector perpendicular to its surface**.
+    * Circles will always lay in the XY plane
+    * The radius of a circle doesn't scale
+    * The area of the circle is its **primary measure**
+    * Format: `circle (centerX,centerY,centerZ) radius`
+    * Example: `circle (0,1,-2) 5` - creates a circle with radius 5 and center the coordinates `(0,1,-2)`
+* Implement parsing of a command to create a cylinder:
+    * The cylinder should be able to calculate its **area** (the area of its walls)
+    * The cylinder should be able to calculate its **volume**
+    * The volume of a cylinder is its **primary measure**
+    * The radius of a cylinder doesn't scale
+    * Format: `cylinder (bottomX,bottomY,bottomZ) (topX, topY, topZ) radius` - creates a cylinder by making a base circle with a center `(bottomX, bottomY, bottomZ)` and the given radius, a top circle with a center `(topX, topY, topZ)` and the given radius and connecting them
+    * Example: `cylinder (5,-5,3) (5,-5,6) 7` – creates a cylinder with a base circle at `(5,-5,3)` and top circle at `(5,-5,6)`, both with a radius of 7
+* All **currently defined commands must work** for the new and the old figures.
+* Implement an **area** command, which, if the figure can calculate its area, prints on the console the area of the figure as a number, and if the figure can not calculate its area, prints `undefined`.
+* Implement a **volume** command, which, if the figure can calculate its volume, prints on the console the volume of the figure as a number, and if the figure can not calculate its volume, prints “undefined”.
+* Implement a **normal** command, which, if the figure can calculate a its normal vector, prints on the console the normal vector, using the `ToString` of the `Vector3D` class, and if the figure can not calculate its normal vector, prints `undefined`.
+The normal vector is a vector **perpendicular to the surface** of the figure and has a **Magnitude of 1**.

+### Input

+The input for the commands is read from the console.
+On the first line the number of figures `N` that are going to be created is specified. `N` will be **between 1 and 20**.

+On the next line there is a command for creating a figure, and after that on each line there is a single command related to the figure, until a line with the command “end” is reached.
+This is repeated for each of the N figures.

+The input is currently handled by the `Main` method through an instance of the `FigureController` class.
+You should think only about parsing the new commands and using the `FigureController`’s methods for the old commands.

+Note: all numbers and coordinates can be floating-point numbers.
+Using a 64-bit floating point is advised.
+All numbers in the output must be rounded to the second digit after the decimal point.

+### Output

+Not all commands require output – for example translate, rotate, scale and creation of figures do not print anything on the console.
+Other commands require output in the form of either a number or a vertex.
+Commands that require printing a number must just print a number on a new line.
+Commands that print a vertex must print the vertex through its `ToString()` method on a new line.

+### Input Example

+    3
+    triangle (0,-1,0) (0,1,0) (1,0,0)
+    area
+    translate (1,1,1)
+    scale (1,1,1) 2
+    area
+    end
+    triangle (0,0,0) (1,-1,0) (2,0,0)
+    volume
+    measure
+    end
+    circle (0,0.5,0) 4.5
+    area
+    normal
+    end

+### Output Example

+    1.00
+    4.00
+    undefined
+    1.00
+    63.62
+    (0.00,0.00,1.00)